yhirose/pl0-jit-compiler/README.md

 PL/0 JIT compiler
 =================

-A tiny [PL/0](https://en.wikipedia.org/wiki/PL/0) JIT compiler in less than 700 LOC with LLVM and PEG parser.
+A tiny [PL/0](https://en.wikipedia.org/wiki/PL/0) JIT compiler in less than 900 LOC with LLVM and PEG parser which handles 'Divide by Zero'.

 Library dependencies: